 The International Linear Collider (or ILC) will be one of the world’s largest scientific endeavors.
-Built within a 31 km (and later, 50 km) tunnel underground, the state-of-the-art electron and positron collider will change our understanding of the universe.
+Built within a 20 km (and could be elongated to up to 50 km) tunnel underground, the state-of-the-art electron and positron collider will change our understanding of the universe.
 Scientists and engineers worldwide are collaborating to realize this once-in-a-lifetime project.

 How does the ILC work?